 Along with an industry push toward standardization, solid-state RF amplifiers are paving the way forward, offering better performance at comparable costs.

 Astrodyne TDI is always on the road to innovation.
-For over 60 years, we've been providing reliable power supplies and filters to some of the most demanding industries, including military, industrial and medical clients.
+For over 60 years, we’ve been providing reliable power supplies and filters to some of the most demanding industries, including military, industrial and medical clients.
 Solid-state RF amplifiers are a powerful solution to many different applications, and our knowledgeable team has the expertise to implement them effectively and affordably.
+We offer a full line of solid-state RF amplifiers and system integration solutions, ensuring a comprehensive selection to meet diverse industry needs.

 Reach out to a pro today to learn more about our power supplies, EMI filters and other products or start building a custom solution.